About This Course

 The seminars for the taught core programme of the MA Texts and Contexts: Medieval to Renaissance consist of two two-hour sessions per week.
 Each seminar will concentrate on the close reading of primary texts and on contextual issues, considering authors and texts along with key criticism concerning matters such as genre, history, book history, politics, culture, and art.
 In the past, students have participated in once-off masterclasses from visiting experts (e.g. on Shakespeare’s Globe theatre) and field trips to local sites of Medieval and Renaissance interest and sites of importance to the production and dissemination of Anglophone writing in Ireland (such as Spenser’s Kilcolman Castle, Co.
 Cork, and Marsh’s Library, Dublin).

 All MA students in English must also take EN6009 Contemporary Literary Research, which requires a 2 hour per week attendance.

 The MA Texts and Contexts: Medieval to Renaissance is assessed by a combination of continuous assessments (which may include essays, a research journal in ePortfolio format, oral presentations, or other exercises) and concludes with the submission of a 15-17,000-word dissertation.

 Why Choose This Course

-This course is unique in these islands in offering a specialist graduate course which covers the full range of the three linguistic and cultural phases of earlier English writing: Old English (or Anglo-Saxon) to c.
-1100; Middle English (or later Medieval writing) to c.
-1500; and Early-Modern (or Renaissance) writing (c.
-1500-1700).
-Study in UCC also affords graduate students the opportunity (subject to approval) to enrol in courses in other languages and literatures of the European Middle Ages and Renaissance such as Latin, Irish, Italian, and the languages of the Iberian peninsula.
+Study in UCC also affords graduate students the opportunity (subject to approval) to enrol in modules in other languages and literatures of the European Middle Ages and Renaissance such as Latin, Irish, Italian, and the languages of the Iberian peninsula.